7 Best P90 Guitars [2023] Awesome Guitars With P90s

 We’ll end our roundup with some respite from the rock and blues machines with a lesser-known P90 guitar – the Guild Aristocrat.
 The Aristocrat is an inimitable instrument that marries vintage styling to resonant character, yielding a classy instrument with sparkling tones.

-The guitar sports a chambered body with a carved spruce top and mahogany back and sides melded with an ivory ABS binding.
-It’s finished with a subtle vintage sunburst and a polyurethane gloss finish.
+The guitar featured a chambered body with a carved spruce top and mahogany back and sides melded with an ivory ABS binding.
+It was finished with a subtle vintage sunburst and a polyurethane gloss finish.

-The guitar is ergonomic, light as a feather, and very comfortable for long sets.
-Its visual appeal is complemented by Franz P90 soapbars that are sonically flexible and pleasantly unrefined.
+The guitar was ergonomic, light as a feather, and very comfortable for long sets.
+Its visual appeal was complemented by Franz P90 soapbars that are sonically flexible and pleasantly unrefined.
 While it can flex its muscle when teamed with a high-gain amp, it’s best used for sweet blues or smooth jazz playing.
-The neck pickup is warm and the bridge p’up sounds tight but airy.
+The neck pickup was warm and the bridge pickup sounded tight but airy.

 There is, without doubt, something unique about the tone of this single-cut guitar with a harp tailpiece.
 It doesn’t compete with the solid body or semi-hollow body instruments but heads off into an acoustic-like realm that is best described as raw/roots-y, with a mid-spike at the right spot.

 Verdict: The Guild Aristocrat P90 is a horse of a different color.
-It’s a whole new shade of P-90 that is miles apart from the usual fare of rock/blues instruments.
+It’s a whole new shade of P90 that’s miles apart from the usual fare of rock/blues instruments.
 Besides being the perfect size and weight, Guild has also nailed the right amount of art-deco.
 It’s worth checking out if you like a vintage-looking single-cut with its own persona and texture.

-Not all P90 equipped guitars are created equal, and if you’re new to these pickups, you’ll need to know what it is you should be looking for when shopping for your guitar.
+Not all P90 equipped guitars are created equal.
+If you’re new to these pickups, you’ll need to know what to look for when shopping for your guitar.

 Body Style